janko/janko.io/_posts/2018-04-02-imageprocessing-1-0-released.md

 The `ImageProcessing::MiniMagick` and `ImageProcessing::Vips` modules both
-share the same chainable API, and they aim to maintain the same API and behaviour as much as possible, so switching from one to the other should be relatively easy.
+share the same chainable API, and they aim to maintain the same API and behaviour as much as possible (including autorotation and sharpening), so switching from one to the other should be relatively easy.

 ## Conclusion